Unique Alberta Road Trips from Calgary for Families

 The summer months are the perfect time to get outta town.
 Pandemic notwithstanding, there’s so many options for road trips from Calgary you might not be missing international travel!

-If you’re itching to hit the road, there are plenty of incredible places right here in Alberta to visit with your family, and all of the ones in this list are less than three hours away from Calgary!
+If you’re itching to hit the road, there’s also no need to travel terribly far.
+There are lots of incredible places right here in Alberta to visit with your family, and all of the ones in this list are less than three hours away from Calgary!

 Big Hill Springs Provincial Park

 For a scenic, family-friendly hike that’s close to town, Big Hill Springs Provincial Park is a great place to visit.
 With shallow creeks, a little waterfall, lots of trees and picnic tables to rest at, it’s a perfect, easy place to visit for a day trip (or even just an afternoon)!